NHSDigital/nhs-notify-reporting/README.md

 - `ingestion` for execution of the ingestion queries used to populate staging tables.
 - `user` for execution of queries that read from staging tables, including external consumers like Power BI.

-Ad-hoc queries should be executed using the `user` workgroup
+Ad-hoc queries should be executed using the `user` workgroup.

 ### How do I?